fr-EDD1E/nvim/README.md

 # This is personal README so that I don't forget the setup steps of this config

-- have nvim and fzf installed
+- have nvim and fzf installed - *neovim must be v0.8+!*
 - clone this repo
 - *clone packer from github!*
 ```